MicheleTornetta/e-commerceBackEnd/instructions.md

 1. You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

--You’ll need to submit a link to the video and add it to the readme of your project.

 ## Acceptance Criteria

 ```md
 GIVEN a functional Express.js API
 WHEN I add my database name, MySQL username, and MySQL password to an environment variable file

 THEN I am able to connect to a database using Sequelize
 WHEN I enter schema and seed commands
 THEN a development database is created and is seeded with test data